concaption/streamlit-exe/README.md

 ```
 npm install
 ```
-Then create a directory to contain the application files, e.g., streamlit_app.
-So the path of the main app file looks like streamlit_app/streamlit_app.py
+Then create a directory to contain the application files, e.g., app.
+So the path of the main app file looks like app/app.py

 Run the dump command to create the ./build folder.